 - Formal requirements reviewing – where the tester will feedback comments and queries, perhaps within a workshop, following test analysis of signed off requirements.

 - Preparing documented test conditions and test cases to specify action steps to take, what to check and what expected test results will be.

-- Running test cases (manual tests, automated or both) – which is called test execution and will result in a test outcome for tracking and re-portable status such as a passed, a failed, an ‘unable to run’, a blocked, in progress etc
+- Running test cases (manual tests, automated or both) – which is called test execution and will result in a test outcome for tracking and re-portable status such as a passed, a failed, an ‘unable to run’, a blocked or in progress etc.

 - Discovering and documenting bugs/defects, raising queries and observations, referring to triage team and monitoring until resolved.